 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 This page contains information on many of the crops and programs we work on other than herbs and organics, so this is where you will find information on vegetables, hops, truffles, hemp, farmland preservation, and more.

 The North Carolina Specialty Crops Program was a multi-agency, statewide program dedicated to new crop development.
 It operated from 1997 to 2008 under the leadership of Barclay Poling (1997-1999), Jeanine Davis (1999-2007), and Bill Jester (2008).
-The program has now ended due to lack of funding, but here we have maintained the historical information from the program to continue to serve as a resource on new and specialty crops for farmers, entrepreneurs and consumers.
+The program ended due to lack of funding, but here we have maintained the historical information from the program to continue to serve as a resource on new and specialty crops for farmers, entrepreneurs, and consumers.

 - Industrial Hemp

 - NC Hops

 - Supporting New Crops & Organics Program